Kaspanitz/bcdrdemo/drreplicate.md

 	- Purchase capacity in DR region  and failover to that capacity
 	- Create new or use existing Capacity Reservation Group (CRG)
 	- Assign a CRG to VMs.
 On failover, new VM will be created in the assigned CRG
-- Recovery Plans
-	- Model app around its dependencies
-	- Test failovers and calculate RTO
-	- Parallelism and sequencing of VM start up
-	- Azure Automation runbooks to automate tasks outside and inside recovered VMs
-	- Add manual actions to validate recovered application aspects that cannot be automated
 - Deployment Planner
 	- Profile churn on VMs with no production impact
 	- Estimate network bandwidth for initial and delta replication